dotnet/sourcelink/README.md

 ```

 The item group `SourceLinkBitbucketGitHost` specifies the domain of the Bitbucket host and the version of Bitbucket.
 The version is important since URL format for accessing files changes with version 4.7.
-By default SourceLink assumes new format (version 4.7+).
+By default Source Link assumes new format (version 4.7+).

 ### Multiple providers, repositories with submodules